What is an “Alcohol-Restricted” driving privilege?

 How long will I be alcohol restricted?

-- Two (2) years for a first conviction for DUI, alcohol related reckless driving, or impaired driving (effective 7-1-08);
+- Two (2) years for the first conviction for DUI, alcohol-related reckless driving.

-- Five (5) years for a first arrest for refusal to submit a chemical test;
+- Five (5) years for the first arrest for administrative refusal to submit a chemical test.

-- Ten (10) years for a second conviction for DUI or alcohol related reckless driving or a second arrest for refusal to submit to a chemical test within ten years of a first offense;
+- Ten (10) years for a second conviction for DUI or alcohol-related reckless driving or a second arrest for refusal to submit to a chemical test within ten (10) years of a first offense.

 - Lifetime for a felony DUI or automobile homicide.

 Will this constraint show on my driver license certificate?

 No, this restriction will be indicated on your driving history.
 Law enforcement and the courts will have access to this information electronically.